 * Avoid using “runaway slave.”
 Alternatives: “fugitives from slavery” or “self-liberated” or “self-emancipated” individuals.

 * If you’re writing about sexual violence, rape, assault and coercion under slavery, please name that violence rather than obscuring it by using terms such as “interracial sex” or “sexual intercourse.”

 * The headline language in this JSTOR piece about abolition and venereal disease is one example of using “interracial sex” to describe sexual violence.

 * Please honor the humanity of the millions of people treated as chattel property by naming enslaved people whenever possible.

-* North American 19C Black activists often were activists for decades after the Civil War.
+* North American nineteenth-century Black activists often were activists for decades after the Civil War.
 Calling them “abolitionists” reduces the scope and depth of their work which extended beyond slavery both in the antebellum period and beyond.